 - 1. Grigoris Antoniou and Frank van Harmelen,.
 A Semantic Web Primer: MIT Press,2004, ISBN 0-262-01210-3 - 2.
 Deane Brker, Web Content Management: Systems, Features, and Best Practices, O'Reilly & Associates incorporated, 2016 - 3.
 John Domingue, Dieter Fensel, Handbook of Semantic Web Technologies, Springer Reference - 4.
-Liyang Yu, a Developer's Guide to the Semantic Web, Second Edition, Springer - 5.
-An introduction to RDF and Jena RDF API, www.jena.apache.org/tutorials/rdf\api.html.
+Liyang Yu, a Developer's Guide to the Semantic Web, Second Edition, Springer - $5. \ An \ introduction \ to \ RDF \ and \ Jena \ RDF \ API, \ \underline{www.jena.apache.org/tutorials/rdf_api.html}.$ compulsory class test (on minimum 02 Modules) and the other is either a class test or assignment on live problems or course project.

 - 1. Design a website with features like login for users and several gadgets, it should atleast have a twitter box, a video, a calendar with events, event announcements and information with a registration form. - 2.
 A mini project based on REST API and web analytics 2.0 - 3.
-Apache Jena based RDF and SPRQL based Tutorials compulsory class test (on minimum 02 Modules) and the other is either a class test or assignment on live problems or course project.

-Internal: Assessment consists of two tests out of which; one should be to be set each of 20 marks, out of these any four questions to be attempted by students.
+Apache Jena based RDF and SPRQL based Tutorials to be set each of 20 marks, out of these any four questions to be attempted by students.
 Minimum 80% syllabus should be covered in

+Internal: Assessment consists of two tests out of which; one should be